 Research candidate ghostwriters

 For instance, try typing “Laura Sherman Ghostwriter” into Google and see what you find.
 The first page will have various entries from my blog, but you’ll also see mentions of me from other professional writers.
+Some have quoted me, while others may have interviewed me regarding a variety of subjects to do with writing and ghostwriting.

-You can also type in various key words that interest you and see what pops up.
+You can also type in various keywords that interest you and see what pops up.
 If you search for subjects like “memoir themes,” “help writing a book,” or “ghostwriting contract,” you’ll find a variety of writers that show up (myself included).
 That’s because we blog and guest blog a lot about these topics and have experience in these fields.

 Now, it’s worth noting that a ghostwriter doesn’t need to rank well on Google to be a good match for you.
 However, a reputable ghostwriter should have some kind of web presence (other than social media).

-Nail down pricing
+Nail down pricing early

 When you begin searching for the right ghostwriter for you, there are different ways to narrow the field.
 I suggest that you determine your budget before you start interviewing.
 Some ghostwriters won’t post their rates, while others are upfront about their fees on their websites.
 If you can, ask for the rate before you begin the interview process.
 It will save you a lot of time and aggravation.